gnatnib/caresi/readme.md

-# Cek Resi - Package Tracker Website
+# Caresi - Package Tracker Website

-Cek Resi is a package tracking website built to provide users with a convenient way to track their shipments.
+Caresi (Cari Resi) is a package tracking website built to provide users with a convenient way to track their shipments.
 This project utilizes HTML, CSS, and JavaScript to create an intuitive and responsive user interface.
 The tracking functionality is powered by a public API key provided by Binderbyte.

 ## Features
 - **Package Tracking**: Easily track your shipments by entering the tracking number.